-Pertinent school information, including school data and programs are also available to parents in the Principal's Newsletter, which is written in multiple languages.
-Because parent and community participation is essential to student achievement, Cureton School provides a number of parent and community involvement opportunities.
+Painter values all stakeholders and includes them in all facets of the educational process.
+To encourage parent participation, Painter maintains a system of two-way communication and employs a variety of ways to increase stakeholder communication.
+Not only is the School Accountability Report Card available on the district's website, but also pertinent school information, including school data and school programs.
+These are also available to parents in the Principal's Newsletter.
+Because parent and community participation is essential to student achievement, Painter School provides a number of parent and community involvement opportunities.
+Parents are encouraged to volunteer at least 30 hours per family.